curtisma/curtisma/README.md

 I'm an analog, RF, and Software Engineer

 - 🔭 I’m currently working on automating the design of Analog and RF Integrated circuits
-- 🤔 I’m looking for help with design automation
+- 🤔 I’m looking for help starting [cascode-labs](https://github.com/cascode-labs) organization supporting open source analog and RF design automation projects
 - 💼 I work at [Skyworks](https://www.skyworksinc.com/) as a analog and RF designer working on SOI Switch development for cell phones
 - 📫 How to reach me: Through E-mail
 - Software Interests: